 Information and instructions about absentee voting are provided at the State Board.
 Fax applications or any correspondence requiring a signature to the Absentee Department Fax at 410-887-0894.
 Questions about Absentee Ballots may be referred to the Baltimore County Voter Absentee Department.
-Contact the absentee supervisor.
+Email the absentee supervisor at email@example.com.

 Military and Overseas voters will find additional information.

 If you have questions about Delegate or Senatorial scholarships or are applying for a notary find your district information.

 Statewide searches for your district information can be done through the University of Maryland.

 You can download free maps of Election, Congressional, County Council and Legislative Districts.
 The maps are in PDF form and can be printed at home or on large format printers at a local printing shop.

 Find Your Representatives

 If you have concerns as a constituent, contact your representatives.